GROUP BY clause

 The GROUP BY clause of the SELECT statement defines groups of rows which are aggregated (collected together) so that aggregate functions (such as COUNT, AVG, and SUM) can be applied to the groups.
 GROUP BY groups a result into subsets that have matching values for one or more columns.
 In other words, the GROUP BY clause returns a single summary row of information for each group of rows that have identical values in columns to which GROUP BY has been applied.

 In a streaming context, one of the columns to which GROUP BY is applied must be monotonically increasing.
 See Syntax for Streaming GROUP BY below.
-Often, though not always, this column will be ROWTIME with a FLOOR, CEILING, or STEP function applied, so that rows are first grouped by a time period (ten seconds, five minutes, twelve hours), then by another column with limited values, such as "departments" or "regions."
+Often, though not always, this column will be ROWTIME with a FLOOR, CEILING, or STEP function applied, so that rows are first grouped by a time period (such as ten seconds, five minutes, or twelve hours), then by another column with limited values, such as "departments" or "regions."

 You can also use the FLOOR or CEILING functions with GROUP BY.
 See Using the FLOOR or CEILING Functions with GROUP BY below.

 You should apply GROUP BY to the smallest unit of time you want grouped, and to that unit only.
 Grouping by both a larger and smaller unit is known as "nesting," and does not produce useful results.
 See Avoiding Nested Groups below.